marczz/mzlinux_pages/media/ffmpeg.md

 ## Identify a stream:

     $ ffprobe -hide_banner "/path/to/input"
-    $ avprobe /path/to/input

 ## Transcode audio

--   to transcode from mp3 to ogg, and resample to 32k Hz
+-   to transcode from mp3 to aac, and resample to 64k Hz
+    ``` sh

-        /usr/bin/ffmpeg -y -i "/path/to/input.mp3" \
-          -acodec libvorbis -aq 3 -vn -ac 2 -ar 32000 \
+    ffmpeg -y -i "/path/to/input.mp3" -c:a aac -ac 2 -ar 64k \
-          "/path/to/output.org"
+      "/path/to/output.ogg"
+    ```
+    -   `-y` overwrite output without asking
     -   `-i input`: give input file
-    -   `-acodec libvorbis`: tells to use the codec libvorbis for encoding.
+    -   `-c:a aac`: tells to use the audio codec `aac` for encoding.
-    -   `-aq 3`: Set the audio quality, here 3 as libvorbis (VBR) quality.
-This is an alias for `-q:a 5`?
     -   `-ac 2`: Set the number of channels.
-    -   `-ar 32000`: Set the audio resampling frequency.
+    -   `-ar 64k`: Set the audio resampling frequency.

--   to transcode from mp3 to opus, and resample to 64k mono
+-   to transcode from mp3 to ogg opus, and resample to 64k mono
+    ``` sh

-        avconv -i input.mp3 -codec:a libopus \
-          -ac:a 1 -b:a 64k output.opus
+    ffmpeg -i input.mp3 -c:a libopus -ac:a 1 -b:a 64k output.opus

-    but it seems (in 2015) that the opus support is not perfect and opusinfo gives warnings in the output file.

-    Better use:
+    ```

+    We can also use `opusenc` with
+    ``` sh
-        avconv -i input.mp3 -f wav | \
+    ffmpeg -i input.mp3 -f wav | \
       opusenc --bitrate 64 --downmix-mono - output.opus
+    ```

-    This method can be used for any format understood by `avconv` when there is an other known decoder we can prefer it like:
+    This method can be used for any format understood by `ffmpeg` when there is an other known decoder we can prefer it like for transcoding mp3 to opus:
+    ``` sh
     mpg123 --quiet --wav - input.mp3  | \
       opusenc --bitrate 64 --downmix-mono - output.opus
+    ```

     Note that `opusenc` default for >=44.1kHz mono input is 64kbps, so you can also omit the bitrate parameter.